madfam-io/plinto/docs/internal/reports/critical-issues-remediation-report.md

 ✅ **Zero Breaking Changes**: Backward compatibility maintained ✅ **Quality Assurance**: All changes validated and tested

-The Plinto package ecosystem is now **clean, well-documented, and production-ready** with a clear path forward for future development and maintenance.
+The Janua package ecosystem is now **clean, well-documented, and production-ready** with a clear path forward for future development and maintenance.

 ---